-4 LHB to insert title for the committee that carries out these functions.
+&lt;sup>4 LHB to insert title for the committee that carries out these functions.

-SCHEDULE OF MATTERS RESERVED TO THE BOARD5
+SCHEDULE OF MATTERS RESERVED TO THE BOARD

-TH HE BOARD AREA DECISIONS RESERVED TO THE BOARD 1 FULL GENERAL The Board may determine any matter for which it has statutory or delegated authority, in accordance with SOs 6 2 FULL GENERAL The Board must determine any matter that will be reserved to the whole Board.
+TI HE BOARD AREA DECISIONS RESERVED TO THE BOARD 1 FULL GENERAL The Board may determine any matter for which it has statutory or delegated authority, in accordance with SOs (except for those decisions delegated to the Welsh Health Specialised Services Committee (WHSSC) or Emergency Ambulance Services Committee (EASC).
+2 FULL GENERAL The Board must determine any matter that will be reserved to the whole Board.
 These are: Items as listed on the Board's Cycle of Business.
-3 FULL OPERATING ARRANGEMENTS Adopt the standards of governance and performance (including the quality and safety of healthcare, and the patient experience) to be met by the LHB, including standards/requirements determined by professional bodies/others, e.g., Royal Colleges 4 FULL OPERATING ARRANGEMENTS Approve, vary and amend: SOs; SFIs; Schedule of matters reserved to the LHB; Scheme of delegation to Committees and others; and Scheme of delegation to officers.
+3 FULL GENERAL Approve the LHB's Governance Framework 4 FULL OPERATING ARRANGEMENTS Approve, vary and amend: SOs; SFIs; Schedule of matters reserved to the LHB; Scheme of delegation to Committees and others; and Scheme of delegation to officers.
 In accordance with any directions set by the Welsh Ministers.
+5 FULL OPERATING Ratify any urgent decisions taken by the Chair and the Chief Executive in accordance